Optimality of function spaces for kernel integral operators: Operator on rearrangement-invariant spaces

-\end{proof} Norms defined using the kernel of some integral operator, similarly as in our case of $\rho$ from the preceding theorem, were studied before.
+\end{proof} Norms defined using the kernel of some integral operator, similarly as in the preceding theorem, were studied before.
 For a differently defined operator of a type similar to $S_a$ this approach was used for example in \cite[Theorem~2.2]{Kerman} (only in the proof), but optimality of the resulting space (see Corollary \ref{C:Optimal-Space-Using-a}) is not shown.
+This is the subject of the following remark